What are Phages?

 A phage (an abbreviated term for a bacteriophage) is a virus that infects bacteria.
-Consisting of a nucleic acid molecule surrounded by a protein structure, it hijacks the cellular machinery of a bacterium, forcing it to produce viral components.
-These components are assembled to form new phages and the bacterium is then destroyed by lysis as the phage particles are released.
-Since phages typically have a relatively simple genome and multiply rapidly to produce high titres, they have been exploited for a powerful technique known as phage display.
+They are made up of of a nucleic acid molecule that is surrounded by a protein structure.
+Phages produce viral components by first hijacking the cellular machinery of a bacterium.
+These viral components are then assembled to form new phages.
+When the phage particles are released through a process called lysis, the bacterium cell is destroyed.
+Since phages typically have a relatively simple genome and multiply rapidly, they have been exploited as a useful technique known as phage display.

 Phage display was first described in 1985 when foreign DNA fragments were inserted into a gene encoding a coat protein of filamentous phage, a type of bacteriophage which infects E. coli.
-Without impacting on the phage’s ability to infect the bacterial cells, the resulting fusion protein was displayed at the phage surface.
-Using antibodies directed against the foreign component of this protein, it was possible to enrich protein-expressing phages from the supernatant of bacterial cultures.
-Because this approach directly linked the genotype of the phage to the phenotype, phage display offered researchers a simple method of cloning a gene in situations where an antibody against the gene product was available.
+Without impacting on the phage’s ability to infect the bacteria, the resulting fusion protein was displayed at the phage surface.
+It is possible to enrich protein-expressing phages from the supernatant of bacterial cultures by using antibodies directed against the foreign component of the protein.
+This approach directly linked the genotype of the phage to the phenotype.
+This resulted in phage display becoming a preferred method of cloning a gene when an antibody against the gene product is available.

 The Phage Display Cycle (By Cusabio).

-By partnering with an experienced provider of phage display services, researchers can benefit from high-quality phage display library construction and custom phage display library screening services to meet a range of exacting requirements.
-This can save significant amounts of time and resource, while providing unique insight to accelerate research.
-At Pivotal Scientific, we’re ideally placed to put you in touch with trusted partners specialised in applying advanced phage display technologies for a wide range of projects.
+By partnering with an experienced provider of phage display services, researchers can receive different benefit.
+Wether it is from high-quality phage display library construction or custom phage display library screening services.
+The technology can save significant amounts of time and resource, while providing unique insight to accelerate research.
+At Pivotal Scientific, we’re well placed to introduce you to experts in phage display, whatever your research requirements are.